CollegeBoreal/INF1087-200-21H-02/2.Docker/300115140/README.md

 ## SOMMAIRE
 1. Introduction
-2. how to install the image on docker
+2. How to install the image on docker
-3. créer l'app Node.js
+3. Creating th app
-4. créer app directory
+4. Running the image
-5. aller sur le local host
+5. The local Host